-Whether you’re going for high distance per stroke or a fast stroke rate, timing your pull, breath, and kicks just right will greatly improve your performance.
+Whether you’re going for a high distance per stroke or a fast stroke rate, timing your pull, breath, and kicks right will greatly improve your performance.

 Take your breath during the in-sweep, using the inward catch to lift out of the water. as your hands come together, bring your heels up quickly, complete your arm recovery, and finish the kick strong to maximize the momentum of your stroke cycle

 4. Not Optimizing Time Underwater